 - Provide a slow feeding bowl for dogs who are fast eaters.

-- Exercise your dog regularly to manage their weights.
+- Exercise your dog regularly to manage their weight.
 Both underweight and overweight hounds are more likely to develop bloat.

 Did you find this information helpful?
 Share this with fellow dog owners!